tlothering/AudioCodes_SBC_on_Azure/README.md

 This PowerShell script will deploy a single AudioCodes Session Border Controller with all required networking for the 2x Interfaces on Azure.
 It has several fields pre-populated for easy deployment and is recommeneded that this script be used to deploy Proof of Concept or testing environments only.

+Edit this script to suit your needs and Azure region deployment as the default is **southafricanorth**

 **Requirements:**

 Install the **AZ** PowerShell module before using this script;